CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-maps.md

 ### Package installation
 On **desktop**, a map package can be installed using `Install package` from the `File` menu.

-On **mobile**, CyberTracker registers as a handler for zip files.
-When opening a zip, a prompt is displayed asking which app to open the file with.
-Select CyberTracker and the map will be installed.
-This is useful, because it is possible to send people a link via email or SMS.

-Maps can also be installed directly from the `Offline maps` page.
+On **mobile**, maps can also be installed directly from the `Offline maps` page.
 This can be reached via `Settings` or the gear icon on the Map Layers page:
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/xlsform/refman-offlinemap-1.png" /></td>